Procedure: Travel to high risk destinations, procedures for risk assessment

 - Travellers should check their e-mail accounts regularly.

 - All members of the ANU community are advised to seek medical advice before travelling overseas to ensure that they are appropriately protected by inoculation and prophylaxis, and to take precautions against infection, particularly when travelling to tropical regions.
-The University recognizes the right of staff and students to choose the medical protection that they consider most appropriate, but strongly urges that this choice be based on medical advice.
-Supervisors of first-time travellers to tropical regions should ensure that prospective travellers seek medical advice at least 3-6 six months before departure.
+The University recognises the right of staff and students to choose the medical protection that they consider most appropriate, but strongly urges that this choice be based on medical advice.
+Supervisors of first-time travellers to tropical regions should ensure that prospective travellers seek medical advice at least three to six months before departure.
 The ANU Health Service provides specific advice and can offer some vaccinations.
 Valuable advice is available from the following websites:

 - To date there have been no confirmed cases of human-to-human transmission of bird flu, but the issue is monitored by national governments and by the World Health Organization (WHO).
 It is widely believed that development of human-to-human transmission would greatly increase the risk of a pandemic.